simonhasan/4cscc-lab-manual/_sources/lessons-micropython/leds/leds-01-microbit-pins.md

 # The micro:bit General-Purpose Input/Output (GPIO) Pins

-micro:bit has 19 assignable general-purpose input/output (GPIO) pins.
+micro:bit has 19 assignable **general-purpose input/output (GPIO)** pins.
 These pins can be used as inputs for different switches and sensors.
 They can also control outputs like light-emitting diodes (LEDs), displays, buzzers, and motors.
 Some pins are designed to work with alligator clip leads, but others require breakout boards to access the pins.

 ![microbit-gpio](assets/microbit-gpio.png)

 ## Alligator Clip Pins

 As mentioned above, some of the pins on the micro:bit were designed to be used with 4mm alligator clip leads.
-Three of the pins can be used for input and outputs.
+Three of the pins can be utilized for input and outputs.

 ![microbit-alligator-input-output](assets/microbit-alligator-input-output.png)